Chasing A Butterfly

 - The titular character of Vuk The Little Fox, as a young predator, tends to chase after everything he sees.
 He almost falls off the cliff when he attacks a lizard while his uncle is asleep.

 - The title character of Süsü, a sárkány is a Gentle Giant dragon with a childlike personality, who quite obsessed with butterflies; he loves to run after them, even though he never catches them.

 - Happens twice with the main character in Bambi; first with a butterfly, then with a frog.
 In neither case does it lead to danger.

 - In Brave, a young Merida follows the wisp-o-willows into the forest, where she is attacked by Mor'du the bear.

 - In The Land Before Time, Littlefoot and Cera chase a frog before their first encounter with Sharptooth.

 - In The Lion King, Simba, while waiting in the gorge, chases a chameleon, practicing his roar on it.
 Then the stampede arrives.

 - At the beginning of Madagascar: Escape 2 Africa, Baby Alakay (who would later grow up to be Alex) chases a butterfly to the edge of the animal reserve, which leads him to get captured by a pair of hunters.

-- In Tarzan, Kala and Kerchak's baby follows a frog, which leads him to Sabor the leopard.
+- Played for Drama in Tarzan, where Kala and Kerchak's baby follows a frog, which leads him to Sabor the leopard.
 The results aren't pretty.

 - At the beginning of Dinosaur, a baby parasaurolophus chases after a winged lizard, which leads him to a Carnotaur that starts chasing after the other dinosaurs.